ZoeCox/ZoeCox/README.md

 - 👋 Hi, I’m @ZoeCox
 - 👀 I’m interested in ...
-Web Development
+Front end Web Development
 - 🌱 I’m currently learning ...
-Javascript
+Javascript and Golang
 - 💞️ I’m looking to collaborate on ...
 Not applicable at present
-- 📫 How to reach me ...
+- 📫 How to reach me ... hello@zoecox.co.uk
 - 😄 Pronouns: ... she/her
-- ⚡ Fun fact: ...

 <!---
 ZoeCox/ZoeCox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.